 Other trading platforms available in Canada

-The brokerage arm of the large hundred-year-old Quebec financial cooperative was founded in 1991, and offers trading platforms for both occasional and active investors.
+The brokerage arm of the large 120-year-old Quebec financial cooperative was founded in 1991 and offers trading platforms for both occasional and active investors.

 The online brokerage arm of the London-based multinational bank HSBC (the largest bank in Europe) and an offshoot of its HSBC Direct online banking platform.

-The brokerage arm of the National Bank of Canada, Quebec’s largest bank, which is also known as Banque Canadienne Nationale and was founded in 1859.
-As of July 31, 2019, the National Bank of Canada boasts $276 billion in assets.
+The brokerage arm of the National Bank of Canada, Quebec’s largest bank, which is also known as Banque Nationale and was founded in 1859.
+As of April 2022, the National Bank of Canada boasts $652 billion in assets.

 Advantages and limitations of brokers

-So to buy stock, you need an intermediary that can take your money and convert it to a security and hold that security for you in an account.
+To buy stock, you need an intermediary that can take your money and convert it to a security and hold that security for you in an account.
 Fish around in your wallet.
 Do you have a license to make trades with any securities exchanges?
 You don’t?
 Then, you need a broker!
 Some recognizable “brokers” may not actually be brokers at all.
-Instead, they might own or work with a brokerage to get you the same end result: the ability to trade stocks.
+Instead, they might be financial institutions that own or work with a brokerage to get you the same end result: the ability to trade stocks.